This post may contain affiliate links. Read my full disclosure policy.

 - Using the tines of a fork, score the cucumbers lengthwise- this will help the dressing cling to the cucumber.
 (Feel free to skip if in a hurry.)

-- Strain the cucumbers, (do not rinse) place them in a large bowl and add the scallions, ginger, garlic, rice vinegar, soy sauce, sesame oil, maple syrup, optional red chili paste and toasted sesame seeds.
+- Strain the cucumbers using a fine mesh strainer (do not rinse) and place them in a large mixing bowl. add the scallions, ginger, garlic, rice vinegar, soy sauce, sesame oil, maple syrup, optional red chili paste and toasted sesame seeds.
 Mix to combine.

-- Taste and adjust salt to your liking.
+- Taste and adjust salt and sweetness to your liking.
 Add more chili paste if you like.

 - Refrigerate until ready to serve.
-This is best served the same day but will keep up to 3 days.
+Cucumber salad is best served on the same day but will keep for up to 3 days in an airtight container in the refrigerator.

 Notes